How to Avoid Common New Founder Traps in Business?

 Conclusion

-As I looked out at the faces in City Hall, it was clear: some were stuck in identity, others burning out, many trading hours for money.
+As I looked out at the founder faces in City Hall, it was clear: some were stuck in their past, others burning out, many trading all hours for money.

 I have often said that business growth is often the result of the leader’s personal development.
 You should not skip the inner work.